Sibylau/Sibylau.github.io/_pages/bucket_list.md

 2024 late Aug, the wonderful photographers' trip in Cleveland, OH
 ##### 58. &#x2717; Presence in the perfect day of another person
 ##### 59. &#10003; Watch a meteor shower
-Jul 26th, 2025 at Ridge Trail, Redwood City, CA
+Jul 26th, 2025 at Ridge Trail, Redwood City, CA!

 ...
 ##### 101. ~ Be kind, harmonious and defensive